SGpp/DisCoTec/examples/selalib_distributed/README.md

 ```

   for every component grid in the simulation (-> can be a lot of output!)
+  You may also see MPI errors at program exit, this is expected as a result of
+  the order of object destruction between SeLaLib and DisCoTec.

 ### Postprocessing for Selalib+DisCoTec example

 * run `./combine_selalib_diagnostics ctparam` or
   `./plot_selalib_diagnostics.py --ctparam_to_use ctparam`
   (which also invokes`./combine_selalib_diagnostics`
-  but then plots the quantities of interest)
+  but then plots the quantities of interest as `.svg` files)
 * analyze the sparse grid "surplusses" (maximum hierarchical coefficients per
   level) by running
   `../../tools/visualize_sg_minmax.py plot.dat_selalib_sg_${TIMESTEP}_0.txt`.